codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 ## Define Concurrency Limits

 Codefresh has the ability to limit the amount of running builds for a specific pipeline with several concurrency policies in the pipeline settings.
-You can choose if a build that is in a pending approval state will count against the concurrency limits or not.
+You can choose if a build pending approval state counts against the concurrency limits or not.

 As an example let's say that the concurrency limit for a specific pipeline is set to 2.
 Currently there is one active/running build  and a second build that is pending approval.